 …and then simply refresh your WordPress admin screen a few times.
 You should see the WordPress admin CSS styles come back to normal.

-wp-config.php file will also do the same trick.
-It certainly feels better than modifying the WordPress core, even if it is just temporarily.
+It certainly feels better than modifying the WordPress core, but it might not get the job done.

 So if you ever run across this, perhaps it can save you some time and get you back on track.
 I am not saying this will work in all cases of the WordPress admin not loading the styles, but this is what worked for me.

-I have no idea why this works, so if you have a more technical or detailed explanation of why, then I would love to hear so in the comments.
+I have no idea why this works, so if you have a more technical or detailed explanation of why, then I would love to hear from you.

 I have never had this happen again, otherwise, I will dig in much deeper next time to see if I can identify a root cause within WordPress itself and supply a patch to core.